spiresheep/rothko/README.md

 ## Config File Notes/Rules

-Reserved names: EAST, WEST, NORTH, SOUTH, MAX_WIDTH, MIN_WIDTH, CELL and some number
+Names that cannot be used for cells:

-Each cell should have a unique name.
+  EAST, WEST, NORTH, SOUTH, MAX_WIDTH, MIN_WIDTH, Canvas

-The following words should not be used as cell names: viewport,leftover.
-They have special meaning within the layout and using them may cause undesired behavior.
+Each cell must have a unique name.

-They are inteded to be used as variables for constraints. leftover - eg. Leftover/2 - meaning give HALF the ratio to the cell viewport - Can be thought of a supercell or superlayout that contains the layout.
+~~They are to be used as variables for constraints. leftover - eg. Leftover/2 - meaning give HALF the ratio to the cell viewport - Can be thought of a supercell or superlayout that contains the layout.
 Canvas.width is the width of the viewport.
-Eg. width = canvas.width / 2
+Eg. width = canvas.width / 2~~

 ## Limitations
 The layout breaks when the width is less than or equal the sum of the outline.